Restrict Jira Service Management Agent access based on issue type

 Summary

-Do you have Agents on your team who shouldn't be able to access specific Issue Types?
-Since Jira Service Management doesn't have the feature to setting Issue Security directly to an Issue Type, this article aims to show you how to get around this limitation using Request Type Forms / Automation for Jira.
+Since JSM doesn't have the feature to set Issue Security directly to an Issue Type, this article aims to show how to get around this limitation using Request Type Forms / Automation for Jira.

 First, you need to create groups for each issue type you want to restrict.
 This will ease how you manage agents when allowing/disallowing access to tickets.

-Following the instructions in Create and Update groups to Create a group and Add members.
+Follow the instructions in Create groups to Create a group and Edit a group to Add members.

-Second, you need to create a new Issue Security Scheme, Security Levels and assign the groups to it.
+Second, you need to create a new Issue Security Scheme and Security Levels and assign the groups to it.

 Follow the instructions in Configure issue security schemes to Create an Issue Security Scheme, Add a level security level, and Add members.

-It's recommended to add the following groups/roles to your security level; check the reasons below:
+It's recommended to add the following groups/roles to your security level.

 User / Groups / Project Roles | Reason |